SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-experimental-people-picker-widget-in-sharepoint-add-ins.md

 2. Choose  **Visual C# Items**> **Office/SharePoint**> **Module**.
 Provide a name for your module.

+    > [!NOTE]
-     **Note**  If you're building a SharePoint-hosted add-in, you don't need to create an extra module.
+    > If you're building a SharePoint-hosted add-in, you don't need to create an extra module.

 ### To add a new page that uses the People Picker widget